Quick Verdict

 Affiliate Disclosure: This post contains Amazon affiliate links.
 If you make a purchase through these links, I may earn a small commission at no additional cost to you.
 I only recommend products I genuinely believe in.

-Dry skin is a barrier problem: the skin's outer layer isn't holding moisture effectively, leading to tightness, flaking, dullness, and increased sensitivity.
-The fix requires two things working together -- humectants that draw moisture in (hyaluronic acid, glycerin) and occlusives or barrier-repairers that lock it in (ceramides, shea butter, squalane).
-The 8 products below cover every step of a deeply hydrating AM and PM routine, all fragrance-free and available on Amazon.
+Dry skin often starts with a moisture-barrier problem: the skin's outer layer is not holding water comfortably, which can lead to tightness, flaking, dullness, and increased sensitivity.
+A practical routine pairs humectants that draw moisture in (hyaluronic acid, glycerin) with richer moisturizers or occlusives that help seal it in (ceramides, shea butter, squalane).
+The 8 products below cover every step of a deeply hydrating AM and PM routine, with fragrance-free options available on Amazon.

 What Dry Skin Actually Needs